 The application of the IFRS requires the management to make estimates and assumptions concerning the future that affect the amounts of items presented in financial statement calculations, as well as the information provided in the notes.
 The management's key estimates concern the future and key uncertainties related to the values on the balance sheet date.
-Such key es-
+Such key estimates are related to fair value measurement in particular, as well as the impairment of financial assets and intangible assets.
+The management's estimates and assumptions are based on the best view at the balance sheet date, which may differ from the actual result.